 Bridesmaids’ Dresses: Bella Bridesmaids | Photo: Minerva House

 Think Texture — When considering mix-and-match dresses, don’t limit yourself to just differing colors or style.
 Taylor advises brides not to be afraid of bringing in different textures!
 “Texture is what really makes a mix-and-match look successful,” she says.
 “When there is lace, and maybe some metallic or tulle, it looks purposeful and intentional.”

 Keep it Short… or Long — Color, texture and designs can differ from bridesmaid to bridesmaid, but Taylor warns that mixing floor-length dresses with cocktail dresses is a big no-no. “A high-low dress and a floor-length dress would probably be okay, but we would stay away from a short and a long,” she says.

 Stick with a Designer — Bridesmaid dress designers typically use similar color tones and textures across their styles, which helps brides keep things cohesive.
-“A lot of the time we will stick with one designer,” Provost says.
+“A lot of the time we will stick with one designer,” Taylor says.
 “Bridesmaids can still get that mix-and-match look with different necklines in the same shades of color.”
 One designer that Provost highly recommends for achieving a flawless mix-and-match look is the simple and refined Amsale.

 Bridesmaids’ Dresses: Bella Bridesmaids | Photo: Jessica Gold Photography